Table of Contents

 Flamenco encompasses over 100 different styles classified by time signature, geographical origin, folk music origin and the structure of the lyrics.

-Here are a list of 35 common styles classifies in alphabetical order:
+Here is a list of 35 common styles classified in alphabetical order:

 - Rondeña